 The live microorganisms in probiotics are used to maintain or improve the amount and quality of good bacteria—or normal microflora—in the body, particularly in the digestive tract.
 These probiotics and bacteria already exist in your body, but a probiotic supplement can add or increase the existing supply of good bacteria.
 These friendly microorganisms can help boost your immunity against infections, as well as ward off less friendly microbes—although the exact relationship between gut health and disease is still being researched and studied.

-Best Probiotic Overall: Ritual Synbiotic+
+Best Prebiotic and Probiotic Combination: Ritual Synbiotic+

 Good for: People looking to cover all of the healthy bacterial bases on a subscription basis